Best things to do in Tokyo: A 2026 travel guide

 You’ll have no problem getting there, as it’s home to the world’s busiest transportation hub, Shinjuku Station.

 Though modern Tokyo literally shines here, Shinjuku offers a peaceful refuge.
-Shinjuku Gyoen Garden is a picturesque park right in the heart of the neighborhood.
+Shinjuku Gyoen National Garden is a picturesque park right in the heart of the neighborhood.

 It’s a great location for photography, nature walks, and a break from the neon lights.